Zhang Zongchang: Exile activities

 As his army disintegrated, Zhang fled to Japanese protection in Dalian, though remained unwilling to accept his reduced status.
 From Dalian, he hatched several plots to regain his former territories.
 Possibly enjoying covert support by Japan, Zhang, his long-time follower Chu Yupu and another warlord, Huang Feng-chi, returned to Shandong in 1929 and launched a major rebellion against Liu Zhennian, the Nationalist-aligned de facto ruler of eastern Shandong at the time.
 Gathering tens of thousands of demobilized soldiers who were still loyal to them, the three warlords fought for several months against Liu's followers, thereby causing great destruction and many casualties among the civilian population.
 Zhang also instigated a parallel revolt in Beijing that was quickly suppressed.
 In the end, the Shandong rebellion was defeated, but Zhang managed to escape back to Dalian.
 This time, the Japanese authorities of the Kwantung Leased Territory did not allow Zhang to reenter Dalian.
 As a result, he travelled to Moji in Japan instead.

 Later that year, he was living quietly in Beppu, Japan, with his mother, though he was thrown into the spotlight again when he "accidentally" shot Prince Xiankai (憲開), a cousin of the deposed emperor Puyi.
-According to Zhang the gun he was holding while standing at his hotel window happened to go off and shoot the young prince in the back, killing him instantly, though it was more likely he killed the playboy prince for dallying with one of Zhang's many concubines.
+According to Zhang the gun he was holding while standing at his hotel window happened to go off and shot the young prince in the back, killing him instantly, though it was more likely he killed the playboy prince for dallying with one of Zhang's many concubines.
 He was charged, found guilty by a Japanese court and given the choice between 15 days' imprisonment or a $150 (US) fine.
 He chose the fine.

-Declaring his intention to assist the Chinese resistance against the Japanese invasion of Manchuria, Zhang visited some of his former comrades in Jinan on 3 September 1932.
-When he returned to the city's railway station to travel to Beijing, Zhang was assassinated by the nephew of an officer whom he had executed.
-His last words were reportedly "No good!"
-The assassin was granted clemency and pardoned by the Kuomintang government.
-Contemporary claims were made that the "filial murder" might have been part of a plan set up by a local governor to remove Zhang as a political rival.
-It was also suspected that ex-warlord Feng Yuxiang was involved in the murder.